Benefits Of Self-care As A Mom

 That word kind of sounds selfish!
-Did I say a word that your mother, grandmother, or even great grandmother would shake their heads at?
+Did I say a word that your mother, grandmother, or even great-grandmother would shake their heads at?
 Absolutely not!

-I know that for me when I am off-balance, my family, work, relationships get the brunt of it.
+I know that for me when I am off-balance, my family, work, and relationships get the brunt of it.
 Therefore I see it as a necessary step in and of itself to create a more peaceful you, that can translate to your family, friends, and co-workers as well.

 Self-care is important for every mom in their everyday life.
 Self-care is not neglecting our responsibilities to our family in the chase of a dreamy vacation in Aruba, relaxing on a beach, and sipping on mimosa (give me a moment…).
 No, it’s not my reality right now, and maybe it’s not yours too.